SimonCB765/MedicalRecordAnalysis/README.md

 1. Entire histories - use the entire patient's history as a single time step.
 Patients will all have one time step.
     - Each patient in the dataset is represented by one vector.
     - Patients all have the same number of time steps (1).
-    - The age recorded for the patient is the age at which they
+    - The age recorded for the patient is the age of their last measurement.
+    - This approach is not used with raw data measurements.
 2. Patient visits
     - Each patient in the dataset is broken down into time steps bassed on the different dates when code were associated with them.
-As data is all primary care, this is essentially breaking down the history into visits to a GP.
+As data is all primary care, this is essentially breaking down the history into visits to a GP (or possibly lab test results).
     - There is no expectation that patients will have the same number of time steps.
     - This approach lends itself to two subdivisions:
         1. Non-cumulative